Coronavirus: Germany to use new antibody-based drug | DW | 24.01.2021

-Health Minister Jens Spahn said the government has purchased a new drug to help fight COVID amid a vaccine shortage.
+Health Minister Jens Spahn has said the government has purchased a new drug to help fight COVID-19 amid a vaccine shortage.
 Germany will be the first EU nation to use the medicine, which was also given to Donald Trump.

-The health minister says tackling the pandemic requires not just 'decisive government action, but it also takes responsible behavior by everyone'
+Spahn said the pandemic requires not just 'decisive government action,' but also 'responsible behavior by everyone'

-German Health Minister Jens Spahn has warned against assigning blame during the coronavirus pandemic following growing criticism of the country's vaccine shortage.

-"We should be careful that 2021 does not become the year of blame," Spahn told German newspaper Bild am Sonntag.
-"Talking about mistakes and failures is important.
-But without it becoming relentless and only being about shifting blame onto others."

-The health minister has recently come under fire for a slower-than-expected rollout of vaccines in Germany, despite his earlier warnings that there would be a limited supply of shots in the early stages of the inoculation drive.
-Berlin has said it expects to be able to offer all Germans a jab by the end of August.

-Spahn told Bild am Sonntag that the government had also purchased a new antibody-based drug to fight the coronavirus.
+Health Minister Jens Spahn told German newspaper Bild am Sonntag that the government had purchased a new antibody-based drug to fight the coronavirus.

 Former US President Donald Trump was treated with this form of antibody treatment after he was infected with the coronavirus last October, Spahn said.